Table of Contents

 Punctuation can solve the problem.
 Commas surround non-essential information.

-- The bone that the dog buried came from the boy’s supper.
+- The bone the dog buried came from the boy’s supper.

 - Identifies which bone the dog buried

-- The bone, (that/which) the dog buried, came from the boy’s supper.
+- The bone, buried by the dog, came from the boy’s supper.

 - Explains what the dog did with the bone